Youssef Chermiti: International career

-He is a youth international for Portugal, having played up to the Portugal U19s.
+He is a youth international for Portugal, having played up to the Portugal U21s.

-On 21 November 2023, after representing Portugal U20 in a 2–1 loss in a friendly against Italy U20, Chermiti denounced on social media that an opponent had racially abused him during the match.
+On 21 November 2023, after representing Portugal U20 in a 2–1 loss in a friendly against Italy U20, Chermiti announced on social media that an opponent had racially abused him during the match.

 Personal life

 Chermiti was born in Azores, Santa Maria in Portugal to a Tunisian-French father and Bissau-Guinean mother.
-Chermiti holds Tunisian, French and Bissau-Guinean citizenship.
+Chermiti holds Portuguese, Tunisian, French and Bissau-Guinean citizenship.
 Chermiti is the cousin of the Tunisian footballer Amine Chermiti.